dellius-alexander/CRUDRepository/README.md

     DatabaseFactory ..> MariaDBDatabase: <<create>>
 ```

-### In this diagram:
+### In this diagram (Class Diagram):

-- `Base` is a base class for all models, and User is a specific model that extends Base.
+- `Base` is a base class for all models, and `User` is a specific model that extends `Base`.
-- `DatabaseInterface` is an abstract base class that defines the interface for a database, and PostgreSQLDatabase is a concrete implementation of this interface.
+- `DatabaseInterface` is an abstract base class that defines the interface for a database. `PostgreSQLDatabase`, `MySQLDatabase`, and `MariaDBDatabase` are concrete implementations of this interface.
-- `DatabaseFactory` is a factory class that creates instances of PostgreSQLDatabase.
+- `DatabaseFactory` is a factory class that creates instances of `PostgreSQLDatabase`, `MySQLDatabase`, or `MariaDBDatabase` based on the provided configuration.
-- `RepositoryInterface` is an abstract base class that defines the interface for a repository, and Repository is a generic implementation of this interface.
+- `RepositoryInterface` is an abstract base class that defines the interface for a repository, and `Repository` is a generic implementation of this interface.
-- `UserRepository` is a specific repository that manages User instances.
+- `UserRepository` is a specific repository that manages `User` instances.
-- `PostgreSQLDatabase` is used by Repository, and UserRepository manages User instances.
+- `PostgreSQLDatabase`, `MySQLDatabase`, and `MariaDBDatabase` are used by `Repository`, and `UserRepository` manages `User` instances.

 ---